-- ii.
-Ongoing maintenance costs many of the actions within the draft LES will have an impact on the boroughs' ongoing maintenance costs, for example regarding street trees as well as other green infrastructure. - 2.
-We believe that the lack of costing for many of the targets is an issue.
-We ask the Mayor to provide detailed costings for the proposals in the draft LES, as setting out the costs is crucial to managing delivery and thus its overall success. - 3.
+- 3. We believe that the lack of costing for many of the targets is an issue.
+We ask the Mayor to provide detailed costings for the proposals in the draft LES, as setting out the costs is crucial to managing delivery and thus its overall success. - 4.
 London Councils' recognises the benefits that using offsetting mechanisms can bring, but we should not view offsetting as a panacea that will get London to zero carbon, or increase biodiversity.
-They are an important part of the process, and when managed properly can provide boroughs with much needed funding, but given the capacity issues mentioned above, they are becoming increasingly difficult to implement. - 4.
+They are an important part of the process, and when managed properly can provide boroughs with much needed funding, but given the capacity issues mentioned above, they are becoming increasingly difficult to implement. - 5.
 We welcome the Mayor's commitment to developing a low carbon circular economy, but feel it could be woven throughout the different sections of the draft LES a little more effectively.
-For example, in relation to encouraging use of more appropriate materials in supply chains and increased use of reverse-logistics. - 5.
-We feel the Mayor should use his influencing and convening powers to lobby central government for further funding and devolution of powers to London to ensure that the capital can achieve the aims set out in the draft LES. - 6.
+For example, in relation to encouraging use of more appropriate materials in supply chains and increased use of reverse-logistics. - 6.
+We feel the Mayor should use his influencing and convening powers to lobby central government for further funding and devolution of powers to London to ensure that the capital can achieve the aims set out in the draft LES. - 7.
 Environmental legislation set by the EU will have to be reviewed following Brexit.
 London needs to continue to target at least the current environmental standards.
-Brexit offers the opportunity to go beyond EU limits and aim to achieve World Health Organisation targets for example.
+Brexit offers the opportunity for the UK to go beyond EU limits and introduce stronger measures, for example aiming to achieve World Health Organisation targets for air quality.
 London will need to take a leadership role, using all of its collective power to shape the policies that emerge following Brexit.